PinaXDbioinfo/bioinformatic_tools/ScriptsBayesTraits/README.md

 ## How to Run

 The first step is move your tree in nexus format and your trait data to the data directory.
-After that change your working directory to the bin directory and run this script as follows:
+After that change your working directory to the bin directory and run this script as follows with this arguments in this order:

-PhyloTags.sh name_of_your_tree.nex
+1-Name of your tree
+2-Name of your data trait
+3-Number of iterations that you want
+4-The frequency of the sample the MCMC (between 0-iterations number) 5-Percentage of burnin (between 1-98)
+6-Evolutionary model (4 for wandom-walk or 5 for directional)
+7–The divisor applied to the standard error (must be >1).
+This reduces the standard error, resulting in a narrower range for the uniform prior, if desired.

+Example of how to run:

+./ScriptsBayesTraits.sh tree.nex data.txt 1000000 1000 10 4 3

 Author: José Emilio Ramírez Piña